linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 09 Exchange Traded Derivatives.md

 The delivery profit (or loss) is the difference of the two.
 Note that if the bond is purchased the same date as the settlement date (i.e. delivery date) of the futures contract, then the accrued interests on both sides are equal.

 $$
-\text{qu ot ed fu tu re sp ri ce} \times \text{co nv en si on fa ct or -q uo te db on dp ri ce} \tag {9.1}
+\text{quoted future price} \times \text{conversion factor - quoted bond price} \tag {9.1}
 $$

 This situation happens in the first 17 (roughly) days of the delivery month where both futures and bonds are traded (and hence the settlement date is the same as the purchase date).
 However, in the last 7 days, the futures contracts are not traded and the settlement date is fixed but the purchase date of the bond will vary.
-(Note the in the conversion factor calculation, this is ignored.)
+(Note that in the conversion factor calculation, this is ignored.)

-# 9.2.3 Quality Option and Conversion Factor
+### 9.2.3 Quality Option and Conversion Factor

 As explained earlier, the quality option gives the short side of the futures contract a flexibility to deliver the cheapest of dozens of T bonds.
 To overcome such unfairness, CBOT/CME adopts the same practice of the commodity futures and allow for a conversion factor to trade quality of the delivery (T bond) for the futures price received by the short side.
 That is, a lower quality bond is accompanied by lower a futures price.
 In other words, the exchange hopes to eliminate the quality option.